21 Jun Common Causes of Back Pain

 Talk with Dr. Nikesh Seth About Back Pain

-From spinal cord stimulation to amniotic stem cell treatment and everything in between, customizing a pain treatment plan that’s as unique as you are is vital.
+From spinal cord stimulation to injections and everything in between, customizing a pain treatment plan that’s as unique as you are is vital.
 Call Dr. Nikesh Seth and Integrated Pain Consultants today at 480-626-2552 and book your consultation.